logo

 Fidelity offers corporate accounts.
 That’s a useful option if you wish to take advantage of more favourable capital gains tax rates, or offset losses against personal income, by investing through a limited company.

 Having said that, Fidelity outshines the entire industry when it comes to its riskiest (and by nature, highest-return fund).
-Most specifically, its Allocator World fund, which boasts a 10-year return of 172.1%.
-Even though the fund still underperforms the S&P 500 (228% ex. dividends) by quite some margin, it doesn’t change the fact that Fidelity is home to the industry’s best-performing ready-made fund for beginners over the past decade, thus making it one of the most lucrative choices for investors.
+Most specifically, it’s Allocator World fund, which boasts a 10-year return of 172.1%.
+Even though the fund still underperforms the S&P 500 (228% ex. dividends) by quite some margin, it doesn’t change the fact that Fidelity is home to the industry’s best-performing ready-made fund for beginners over the past decade, making it, historically, one of the most lucrative choices for investors.

 Still, investors should keep in mind that most of these figures are just averages.
 I’d still encourage investors to assess the data for themselves, as averages don’t always paint the full picture.
-For instance, although AJB’s ready-made income funds average better than their peers, Fidelity does have an income fund in the name of Multi Asset Income that outperforms both of AJB’s ready-made income portfolios over a 5-year period.
+And always bear in mind that past performance is not a reliable predictor of future performance and should not be seen as a guarantee.

 Additional services